microsoft/pxt-adafruit/docs/lessons/magic-logo/quiz.md

 <br/>

-## 2. The `logo up` event is raised when...

-* the screen is facing up and the board is horizontal
-* the screen is facing down and the board is horizontal
-* the board is vertical and the logo is facing up
+## 2. Write the condition that detects when the BBC micro:bit logo is facing up and vertically orientated.

-## 3. Consider the following animation
+## 3. Write the code to display a downward pointing arrow when the BBC micro:bit logo is down.

 ![](/static/mb/lessons/magic-logo-0.png)

-Write the code to display a downward pointing arrow when the BBC micro:bit logo is down.